CLG Chloich Cheann Fhaola

 Its honorary president, Fr Seán Ó Gallchóir, is a statistician who compiled The Book of Donegal GAA Facts.
 John Horan gave him a GAA President's Award in 2021.

 History

 As of 2018, the club was competing in the Donegal League Division 1, and in the Senior Football Championship (SFC).

 Manager Joe McGarvey led the club to the 2014 Donegal IFC but resigned shortly afterwards, to be replaced by backroom team member John Paul Gallagher.

 Former captain, John Harley, was killed in a traffic collision in 2019.
 Another player, Daniel Scott, was killed in the same collision.
 Captained by Harley's brother Mark, the club reached the final of the IFC in 2019.
 The club won the IFC in 2021.

+Cloich Cheann Fhaola's home defeat of Milford in the 2023 Donegal Senior Football Championship marked the first time in twelve years that the club had won a senior championship game.
+Two weeks after that the club defeated Four Masters as well.